nopaccelerate-official/nop-extension-docs/docs/UniversalSMS/customerEventSettingsTab.md

 # Customer Event Settings Tab

-After that you need to set customer event settings as shown in image below.
-You can also edit customer message templates at same time.
-We have also provided message tokens which are allowed from nopCommerce.
-You may use these message tokens to dynamically prepare your message template.
-Our plug-in automatically resolves message token at time of sending messages.
-You can select which customer event settings you want to activate so you can check/enable only those event settings.
+After that, configure the Customer Event Settings as shown in the image below.
+You can also edit the customer message templates at the same time.
+We have provided message tokens that are supported by nopCommerce.
+You may use these tokens to dynamically construct your message templates.
+The plugin automatically resolves the message tokens at the time the messages are sent.
+You can select which customer event settings you want to activate by enabling only the required event settings.

 ![CustomerEvent](../assets/img/SMS_CustomerEvent.png)